-The Stanislaus Urban County followed its citizen participation plan by releasing the Draft CAPER on August 15, 2017, with a 15 day public review period that will end on August 30, 2017.
-A public hearing notice was published in both English and Spanish in The Modesto Bee on August 15, 2017 announcing the release of the Draft CAPER and opening of the public comment period (meeting the 15-day requirement).
+The Stanislaus Urban County followed its citizen participation plan by releasing the Draft CAPER on August 15, 2017, with a 15 day public review period that began September 10 and ended on September 25, 2017.
+A public hearing notice was published in both English and Spanish in The Modesto Bee on August 27, 2017, and September 10, 2017 defining the CAPER review process and how persons, agencies, and interested groups may participate; as well as instructions on how to submit written comments.
+As part of the public review process, the Draft CAPER was distributed to the Stanislaus Community System of Care Collaborative (also known as the Continuum of Care).

-Also, the Draft CAPER will be made available on August 15, 2017, for public review and input, via the internet, on the County's Planning and Community Development Department website and copies of the Draft CAPER will be made available for review at the Planning Departments of all the Stanislaus Urban County participants and the Stanislaus County Main Library.
+Also, the Draft CAPER was made available on August 15, 2017, for public review and input, via the internet, on the County's Planning and Community Development Department website and copies of the Draft CAPER was made available for review at the Planning Departments of all the Stanislaus Urban County participants and the Stanislaus County Main Library.
 A final public hearing to consider approval of the CAPER will be held September 26, 2017, before the Stanislaus County Board of Supervisors.